-Hardness, on the other hand, is much more limited.
-Hardness values for yttrium dihydride are limited to three studies.
-Funston, Parker, and Setoyama, et al. measured hardness as a function of hydrogen content, while Shivprasad, et al. measured hardness on yttrium dihydride fabricated by direct-hydriding and powder metallurgical methods [11], [13], [20], [64].
-Vickers hardness results are summarized in Table 2.5.
+Detailed studies on hardness of yttrium dihydride are limited.
+Funston, Parker, Setoyama et al., and Hu et al. measured hardness as a function of hydrogen content, while Shivprasad et al. measured hardness on yttrium dihydride fabricated by direct-hydriding and powder metallurgical methods [2], [14], [16], [85], [86].
+Vickers hardness results are summarized in Table 4.5.

-Table 2.5: Summary of hardness values for yttrium dihydride.
-Data from [11], [13], [20], [64].
+Table 4.5: Summar v of hardness values for yttrium dih ydride.
+Data from [2].
+[14].
+[16], [85].
+[86] ١.

 Source Vickers hardness

 (-) (GPa)

-YH 1.4 [64] 2.0
+YH 1.4 [86] 2.0

-YH 2.12 [13] 2.9
+YH 2.12 [16] 2.9

-$YH_x (1.7 \le H/Y \le 2.0) [11]$ $3.48 \pm 0.86$
+$YH_x (1.7 \le H/Y \le 2.0) [14]$ $3.48 \pm 0.86$

-YH 1.90 (sintered) [20] $2.87\pm0.69$
+YH 1.90 (sintered) [2] $2.87 \pm 0.69$

-YH 1.90 (direct hydride) [20] $3.17\pm0.07$
+YH 1.90 (direct hydride) [2] $3.17 \pm 0.07$

+YH 1.88 [85] $2.39 \pm 0.08$

-Funston, Parker, and Shivprasad et al. examined the hardness of only one stoichiometry of yttrium dihydride, while Setoyama, et al. looked at the dependence of the Vickers hardness on hydrogen content.
-While Setoyama, et al. noted a dependence on hydrogen content, the values for H/Y between 1.7 and 1.9 exhibited no significant variation.
-As a result, it is believed that further study of hardness as a function of hydrogen content are warranted.
+Funston, Parker, and Shivprasad et al. examined the hardness of only one stoichiometry of yttrium dihydride, while Setoyama, et al. and Hu, et al. looked at the dependence of the Vickers hardness on hydrogen content.
+While Setoyama et al. noted a dependence on hydrogen content, the values for H/Y between 1.7 and 1.9 exhibited no significant variation.
+Conversely, Hu et al. observed a linear trend for H/Y values between 1.5 and 1.9, but their reported values were lower than in other studies.
+As a result, we believe that further study of hardness as a function of hydrogen content is warranted.

-2.4 Hydrogen self-diffusion in yttrium hydrides
+4.3 Hydrogen self-diffusion in yttrium hydrides

-Although the data is sparse, hydrogen diffusion measurements in yttrium hydrides have been performed using nuclear magnetic resonance (NMR).
-A brief overview of the NMR technique is given below:
+Although the data are sparse, hydrogen diffusion measurements in yttrium hydrides have been performed using nuclear magnetic resonance (NMR) and quasielastic neutron scattering (QENS).
+A brief overview of both techniques is given below to familiarize the reader, which is followed by a summary of relevant diffusion parameters of $YH{2-x}$ .

-NMR spectroscopy measures the precession of the nuclear spin.
-This measurement is sensitive to the electronic structure since the number and proximity of nearby electrons affect the local magnetic field at the nucleus.
-NMR is a bulk measurement technique because the signal is representative of the ensemble of nuclei in the system, and, therefore, this measurement is able to provide quantitative information.
-Nuclei with half integer nuclear spins (I = n/2 for odd n), such as H (I = 1/2), B (I = 3/2), and Al (I=5/2), can be observed by NMR.
-However, some exceptions of whole integer spins are able to be observed as well (i.e. H and N).
-Each nucleus precesses at a unique frequency, which is defined as where $B_0$ is the applied magnetic field and $\gamma$ is the gyromagnetic ratio, which is characteristic of each nucleus and is representative of the sensitivity of a nucleus in an NMR experiment [65].
-During a single NMR measurement, only one nuclide can be observed, as the spectrometer can only detect signal at one frequency.
+NMR.
+H-NMR spectroscopy is a non-destructive, bulk measurement technique that measures the precession of hydrogen nuclei and provides insight into chemical composition, spin-spin coupling between adjacent atoms, molecular dynamics, and molecular structure of hydrogen-bearing media.
+The NMR signal is sensitive to the electronic structure since the number and proximity of nearby electrons affect the local magnetic field at the nucleus.
+Each nucleus precesses at a unique frequency $\omega$ , which is defined as where $B_0$ is the applied magnetic field and $\gamma$ is the gyromagnetic ratio, which is characteristic of each nucleus and is representative of the sensitivity of a nucleus in an NMR experiment [87].
+During a single measurement, only one nuclide can be observed, as the spectrometer can only detect signal at one frequency.

-$$\omega = \gamma B_0(1)$$
+$$\omega = \gamma B_0 \tag{20}$$

-When a given sample is placed in a magnetic field, the nuclear spin aligns with the magnetic field along the z-axis, as is shown in Figure 2.11(a).
-A pulse of radio-frequency (RF) waves is then applied, which causes the nuclear spin to rotate so that it lies either perpendicular to (x-y plane) or anti-parallel (-z-axis) to the magnetic field, as shown in Figure 2.11(b).
-Relaxation causes the nuclear spin to be aligned again with the magnetic field along the z-axis (Figure 2.11(c) -(e)) and causes a free induction decay, which is measured and Fourier transformed to give a spectrum.
-There are two mechanisms of relaxation: spin-lattice relaxation, which is also referred to as longitudinal or $T_1$ relaxation, and spin-spin relaxation, referred to as transverse or $T_2$ relaxation [66].
+When a given sample is placed in a strong magnetic field, the nuclear spin aligns with the magnetic field along the z-axis, as is shown in Figure 4.10(a).
+A radiofrequency (RF) pulse is then applied, which perturbs the spin, aligning it either perpendicular to (x-y plane) or anti-parallel (-z-axis) to the magnetic field, as shown in Figure 4.10(b).
+Relaxation causes the nuclear spin to be aligned again with the magnetic field along the z-axis (Figure 4.10(c) -(e)) and causes a free induction decay, which is measured and Fourier transformed to give a spectrum.
+There are two mechanisms of relaxation: spin-lattice relaxation, which is also referred to as longitudinal or $T_1$ relaxation, and spin-spin relaxation, referred to as transverse or $T_2$ relaxation [88].

-Figure 2.11: Magnetization evolution before and after a pulse of RF radiation is applied.
+Figure 4.10: Magnetization evolution before and after a pulse of RF radiation is applied.
 The applied magnetic field is in the direction of the z-axis.